storj/storj/docs/blueprints/referral-manager-v1.md

         * Someone else is using the Referral Manager at the same time and has not generated/sent tokens yet.
         * The CLI was terminated between the get `eligibleUsers` step and the generate/send tokens step.

-        Either one of the cases, We will return an error and display `Looks like there are existing selected users.
-By continuing the process, you will override the existing process.
-Do you still want to proceed?
-Yes/No.`.
+        Either one of the cases, We will return an error and display `Referral token generation already in progress or canceled early.
+Do you want to continue anyway?`.
 If they decide to continue, we call `ClearUsers` to sets eligibleUsers to empty and the Referral Manager contacts Tardigrade satellites to get users with 0 remaining invites.
-3. The Referral Manager aggregates the satellite responses and returns the number of users to the CLI.
+2. The Referral Manager aggregates the satellite responses and returns the number of users to the CLI.
-4. The CLI receives the number of users and displays: `How many invitation do you want to generate for each user?`
+3. The CLI receives the number of users and displays: `How many invitation do you want to generate for each user?`
-5. After the user enters the number of invites to generate, the CLI displays: `Generating X amount of invitation tokens for Y amount of users.
+4. After the user enters the number of invites to generate, the CLI displays: `Generating X amount of invitation tokens for Y amount of users.
 Yes/No.`
    - If the input is `Yes`, it will follow the _Referral Link Distribution_ process below.
    - The CLI should exit if the input is `No`.